 This autumn snack is packed with nutritious ingredients.
 Not only that, but the combination of the sweet dates, crunchy nuts, and punchy pomegranates brought together by the oats as a base flavor make these a great snack to grab between meals, after the gym, or for a no added sugar dessert.

 The Medjool dates satisfy your cravings for something sweet as a source of natural sugar while providing fiber and antioxidants that can improve heart health.
 This refined sugar-free dessert also gets additional fiber and antioxidants from the rolled oats.
-Oats also bring health benefits including releasing energy over a longer period stabilizing blood sugar. 👍🏻
+Oats also bring health benefits, including releasing energy over a longer period and stabilizing blood sugar. 👍🏻

-Pecans are packed with nutrients including vitamin B1 for fuelling your body, zinc which keeps your nails healthy, among other benefits, and copper, which aids your immune system.
-The pecans also act as a source of fat which helps balance this oatmeal ball recipe and keeps you fuller for longer.
+Pecans are packed with nutrients, including vitamin B1 for fuelling your body, zinc, which keeps your nails healthy, among other benefits, and copper, which aids your immune system.
+The pecans also act as a source of fat, which helps balance this oatmeal ball recipe and keeps you fuller for longer.

 Lastly, and by no means least, the pomegranate fruit in these energy balls, like other berries, is packed with essential nutrients such as vitamins C and K, potassium, and folate.
 The juice also contains a powerful antioxidant.
-Jeez, what more can you want from such a small (but mighty) fruit!
+Jeez, what more can you want from such a small (but mighty) fruit?

 Ingredient Substitutions

-- Dates – Although Medjool dates work great for their caramel taste and gooey texture, you can use other types of dates as they can be more accessible as well as more affordable.
+• Dates: Although Medjool dates work great for their caramel taste and gooey texture, you can use other types of dates as they can be more accessible as well as more affordable.

-- Pecans – Struggling to find pecans?
+• Nuts: Struggling to find pecans?
 No worries!
 Walnuts are a well-known substitute for pecans.
 They will give this oat ball recipe an earthy, rich, and (unsurprisingly) nutty taste.
 Try hazelnuts for a creamier, slightly chocolatey-tasting nut alternative if you find walnuts aren’t as sweet as you like.

-- If your dates aren’t fudgy enough, you can soak them in boiled water for about 10 minutes for blending or leave them submerged in room temperature water for a couple of hours.
+• If your dates aren’t fudgy enough, you can soak them in boiled water for about 10 minutes for blending or leave them submerged in room temperature water for a couple of hours.

-- Don’t over blend as this can make the ingredients too smooth.
+• Don’t over blend as this can make the ingredients too smooth.
 Instead, combine enough to keep the ingredients gritty enough to give them some texture.

-- Try adding a pinch of ground cinnamon or pumpkin pie spice flavoring to make this oat ball recipe extra autumnal.
+• Try adding a pinch of ground cinnamon or pumpkin pie spice flavoring to make this oat ball recipe extra autumnal.

 How To Present Oatmeal Balls

 To start, you can shape the oat balls into cute decorations such as hearts to complement the ruby-red pomegranate seeds or serve them displayed in mini muffin liners for individual servings.
-You may even wish to decorate these with a drizzle of vegan white chocolate when serving these as a healthy bite-sized dessert option.
+You may even wish to decorate these with a drizzle of vegan white chocolate when serving them as a healthy bite-sized dessert option.

-Store in an airtight container at room temperature for 3-4 days to ensure they keep their texture and stay fresh (not that they will last this long however, you store them because they are so delicious!).
+Store in an airtight container at room temperature for 3-4 days to ensure they keep their texture and stay fresh (not that they will last this long; however, you store them because they are so delicious!).
 Alternatively, these no-bake oat balls can be kept in the fridge for 4-6 days.
 Finally, freeze ahead of time if you are a serial snacker.
 Defrost for 2+ hours before eating.
 Just be careful to let them fully thaw as the pomegranate seeds become very hard!

 More Vegan Fall Recipes